justinhunt/moodle-mod_newmodule/README.txt

 Template Activity Module for Moodle
 ==========================
 This is a more modern, and at least for me, more useful template than the others available.
 It contains admin and instance settings stubs, a renderer.php and a module.js .
-It also contains activity completion on grade, grade book logic, backup and restore and adgoc/scheduled tasks
+It also contains activity completion on grade, grade book logic, backup and restore and adhoc/scheduled tasks

 To Use
 ===========
-i) Replace all instances of @@NEWMODULE@@ with your uppercase module name eg WIDGET There are 3 of these.
+i) Replace all instances of @@NEWMODULE@@ with your uppercase module name eg WIDGET There are about 3 of these.

 ii) Replace all instances of MOD_NEWMODULE_ with your module frankenstyle component name eg MOD_WIDGET_ (NB note the trailing underscore.
 Just to be safe, include that.)
-There are 141 of these.
+There are over 140 of these.

-iii) Replace all instances of @@newmodule@@ with your lowercase module name eg widget There are 331 of these.
+iii) Replace all instances of @@newmodule@@ with your lowercase module name eg widget There are over 330 of these.

 iv) Replace all instances of COPYRIGHTNOTICE with something like "2015 Justin Hunt".
-There are 31 of these.
+There are over 30 of these.

 It is recommended to use a search and replace tool from a text editor or a command line script to do this.
 Trying to do this manually is sure to lead to mistakes.